ggw2004/major-project/BETA-TESTING.md

 ## Beta tester #2 Arman
 - What he said
+   - you hace the entire working game
    - make tiles slide to their locations
    - add control over music/sound fx (volume, mute button)
    - add a timer
 - What I did / said
-  - the way my code is written to display the grid would require me to refactor my entire code to incorporate any additional display such as a button for volume or a display for a timer
+  - Due to the way my code is writtin if I were to incorporate any additional display such as a timer or a button for volume the entirety of the code would need to be refactored
   - When screen it checks if there is any number in the cell it is attempting to fill.
 If the cell is empty then the new cell is set to the value of the previous one and the old cell is set to zero which is not displayed.
 This process happens in a set order and the next cell cannot be changed until after the first cell completed this proceess.
 If I were to incorporate a slide function you would observe each tile slowly moving in a set order until it reaches its predetermined location.